FHantke/brave-browser-wiki/Brave-Wallet.md

 The list of added networks can also be managed in preferences.

+## Prices

+Prices for assets are determined by the CoinGecko API which is proxied through a Brave endpoint for caching and anonymity reasons.

 ## Upgrading to the Brave Wallet

 Users of Crypto Wallets and MetaMask have the ability to import their HD wallets to Brave Wallet.